webplatform/docs/guides/styling_forms_guide/index.md

 === Demonstration 10: background considerations ===

 * The main result of these rules, apart from making cosmetic adjustments, is to change the <code>display</code> value of <code>radio</code> and <code>checkbox</code> controls back to <code>inline</code>.
 This is done to avoid the hassles that go in hand with floating them like the rest of the <code>input</code> elements in the form.
-* In spite of the assignment of <code>display: inline</code> to the associated controls, they remain as “replaced” elements: inline elements with known static dimensions at runtime (ie, before the browser actually begins to render the content).
+* In spite of the assignment of <code>display: inline</code> to the associated controls, they remain as "replaced" elements: inline elements with known static dimensions at runtime (ie, before the browser actually begins to render the content).
 For this reason margins can be applied to these items.
-* The peculiar nature of <code>fieldset</code> elements — specifically, that they are the only <code>%block</code> elements intended ''specifically'' for use in forms — requires that a discrete width be applied in this case to any <code>fieldset</code> containing controls that ''require'' user activation.
-(See the discussion of the “required” tag layout values above.)
+* The peculiar nature of <code>fieldset</code> elements  &mdash;  specifically, that they are the only <code>%block</code> elements intended ''specifically'' for use in forms  &mdash;  requires that a discrete width be applied in this case to any <code>fieldset</code> containing controls that ''require'' user activation.
+(See the discussion of the "required" tag layout values above.)

 === Demonstration 11 ===

-For the last hurrah, to get the last bits lined up just-so…
+For the last hurrah, to get the last bits lined up just so...

-==== Links: ====

-* [http://dev.opera.com/articles/view/34-styling-forms/demo_form11.html Make final layout tweaks to various controls]

 ==== New styles: ====